noah-nuebling/mmf-update-notes-proxy/README.md

 # mmf-update-notes-proxy

+[Feb 2025]
-On the mac-mouse-fix/update-feed branch we create html files containing update notes for each release.
-However, when accessing them via raw.githubusercontent their mime type is text/plain instead of text/html.
+On the `mac-mouse-fix/update-feed` branch we create html files containing update notes for each release.
+However, when accessing them via `raw.githubusercontent` their mime type is `text/plain` instead of `text/html`.
 This prevents them from being displayed correctly by the Sparkle update window in Mac Mouse Fix.

-This repo provides a proxy which 'copies' the content of one of the update-notes html files servers as a properly mime-typed html document.
+This repo provides a proxy which 'copies' the content of one of the update-notes html files, and then serves the content as a properly mime-typed html document.

 Alternative:
   Another solution would be to host the html files on GitHub pages directly.
 Then they would be served with the right mime type.
-But that's awkward because then we'd have to commit the GitHub page of the mac-mouse-fix repo entirely to the update-feed branch.
+But that's awkward because then we'd have to commit the GitHub page of the `mac-mouse-fix` repo entirely to the `update-feed` branch.
 (I think, as of [Feb 2025])

 Example usage:
 ```